Zach Dorholt

 Zachary "Zach" Dorholt (born September 1, 1980) is a Minnesota politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 14B in central Minnesota from 2013 to 2015.

 Education

 Dorholt attended St. Cloud State University, graduating with a B.A. in community development and later a M.S. in rehabilitation counseling.
 He later attended Saint Mary's University of Minnesota, graduating with a graduate certificate in marriage and family therapy.

 Minnesota House of Representatives

 Dorholt was first elected to the Minnesota House of Representatives in 2012, defeating Republican Representative King Banaian.
-He was defeated by Republican Jim Knoblach in 2014, and again in 2016.
+Dorholt served as vice chair of the Higher Education committee and helped pass funding for all-day kindergarten.
+He was defeated by Republican Jim Knoblach in 2014 and again in 2016.

+ISD 742 School Board

+Dorholt was elected to the St. Cloud-area ISD 742 School Board in 2018 and reelected in 2022.
+ISD 742 serves nearly 10,000 students and has over 900 teachers.
+As of 2025, ISD 742 is Minnesota's 16th-largest school district.

 Personal life

-Dorholt is married to Jennifer Dorholt.
-They have two daughters and reside in St. Cloud, Minnesota.
+Dorholt has three children and resides in St. Cloud, Minnesota.